FredericRuaudel/VaporTips/tips/token_auth_using_vapor.md

 # Token Authentication with Vapor ![][image-1]

+[back to index][1]

 For limiting access to your sensitive API endpoints you can use **AccessToken** authentication

 ## Principle

-You log in on a `/login` endpoint first using [Basic Authentication][1] and this endpoint returns you an access token that you can use with other endpoints using simple HTTP Headers like this:
+You log in on a `/login` endpoint first using [Basic Authentication][2] and this endpoint returns you an access token that you can use with other endpoints using simple HTTP Headers like this:

 ```html
 Authorization: Bearer XXXXXX-TOKEN-XXXXXXX